 Every year, NCTCOG's Public Works program is updated and paid for cooperatively by cities and counties across North Central Texas.
-The FY2018 Public Works Program (PDF) was approved by the Public Works Council in August 2017.
+The FY 2019 Work Program was approved by the Public Works Council in August 2018.

 Public Works Council

 The Public Works Council (PWC), initially established as the Public Works Advisory Committee in 1984, provides expertise and support to the Executive Board and staff on a wide range of local public works issues.
 For example, the PWC provides continuing advice regarding the Public Works Construction Standards - North Central Texas, as well as such issues as managing right-of-way, comprehensive and consistent storm water management through iSWM, and regional pavement design guidance, as well as identified subregional issues.

 We are now accepting Cost Share Commitment Response Forms electronically.

 Access FY2019 Public Works Program Commitment Response Forms

 Every year in late spring, the North Central Texas Council of Governments' Public Works Council (PWC) hosts an Annual Public Works Roundup.
 The Roundup annually brings together over 100 Public Works Professionals from around our region to communicate and coordinate on regional public works issues.
 Learn More >